 - Managed computing: Because the cloud-hosted software is hosted for you, you don’t have to worry about maintaining your software or the hardware it resides on.
 Compatibility and upgrades are handled by the cloud service provider.

-- High levels of security: Data centers employ security measures beyond the means most businesses can afford.
+- High levels of security: Data centers use cloud monitoring and employ security measures beyond the means most businesses can afford.
 Therefore, your data is often safer in the cloud than on a server in your offices.